steel-org/steel/README.md

 ---

-## 🚀 Current Module: Real-Time Chat
+## 🚀 Current Module: Private Messaging

-The chat system allows developers to:
+The private messaging system allows developers to:

-- Send and receive real-time messages
+- Send and receive private 1-on-1 messages
-- Prepare for code snippet sharing
+- Share code snippets with syntax highlighting
-- Collaborate via a dedicated sidebar interface
+- See message status indicators (sent, delivered, read)
+- Delete their own messages
+- Use @mentions to tag users
+- View online/offline status and typing indicators

-It works via WebSockets (Socket.io) and is deployable for public testing.
+It works via WebSockets (Socket.io) with localStorage persistence and is deployable for public testing.

 ---